 While thread count is often the first thing people bring up when shopping for bed sheets, a higher thread count doesn’t necessarily equal better quality bedding.
 Instead, your focus should be on the materials the sheets are made of which is why it’s important to understand which specifications matter in a quality set of sheets.
-Specific sheet material will keep you cool at night if you’re a hot sleeper.
+Specific sheet material is what will keep you cool at night if you’re a hot sleeper.

 Most sheet sets come in one of two fabrics — cotton or linen — and each offer qualities that appeal to different kinds of sleepers.
 The more common (and less expensive) is cotton.
-When looking at cotton sheets, consider choosing a set made of either sateen or percale, which are favored by luxury bedding companies like Brooklinen and Boll and Branch.
-Both sateen and percale utilize high-quality, long-staple cotton, which results in more luxurious, softer, and more durable sheets than those made of short-staple cotton.
+When looking at cotton sheets, consider choosing a set made of either sateen or percale, both of which are favored by luxury bedding companies like Brooklinen and Boll and Branch.
+Both sateen and percale comprise high-quality, long-staple cotton, which results in more luxurious, softer, and more durable sheets than those made of short-staple cotton.

 Sateen vs. percale sheets